 Stuttering in children is usually treated using the Lidcombe Program.
 This program is very effective and often stops children from stuttering altogether.
-It is a type of therapy you provide at home that involves giving positive feedback when your child says something without stuttering.
+The therapy can be provided at home and involves giving positive feedback when the child says something without stuttering.
 The child will need to see a speech pathologist every week.
 The Lidcombe Program is best for children under 6, although it can also be used for older children.

 Stuttering in adolescents and adults is usually treated using the Smooth Speech program.
 This program helps people practise and improve their communication skills.
-It can be taught one-to-one by a speech pathologist or in a group session.
-It is often taught intensively over 1 week, with regular follow ups with a speech pathologist.
+Smooth speech is often taught intensively over 1 week in individual or group sessions, with regular follow-ups with a speech pathologist.

-Other programs that are sometimes used are the McGuire program and the Ezy-Speech program.
+Other programs include the McGuire program and the Ezy-Speech program.
 It is best to take advice from a speech pathologist about the best treatment for you or your child.